Cláudio Ramos (footballer)

 Cláudio Pires Morais Ramos (born 16 November 1991) is a Portuguese professional footballer who plays as a goalkeeper for Primeira Liga club Porto.

-He spent most of his career with Tondela, making 263 total appearances over nine seasons.
+He spent most of his career with Tondela, making 267 total appearances over nine seasons.
 In 2020, he signed with Porto.

 Ramos won one cap for Portugal.

 Club career

 Tondela

-Born in Vila Nova de Paiva, Viseu District, Ramos played for Académico de Viseu F.C. in his hometown as a youth before moving to Vitória S.C. in 2007.
+Born in Vila Nova de Paiva, Viseu District, Ramos represented Académico de Viseu F.C. in his hometown as a youth before moving to Vitória S.C. in 2007.
 He never played a senior game for the team from Guimarães and was loaned to Amarante F.C. and C.D.
 Tondela, who he joined permanently after winning promotion from the third division in the 2011–12 season.

 Tondela reached the Primeira Liga for the first time in 2014–15, and Ramos made his debut in the competition on 30 October 2015 in a 0–4 home loss against S.L.
 Benfica after Matt Jones suffered an injury at the 30-minute mark.
 He was voted by club fans as Player of the Year for the 2015–16 campaign.

 Ramos played all 34 matches in 2017–18, and the last one was his 200th for Tondela, making him the second-most used player in their history.
 He also led the league in saves (126) and penalty saves (three) that year.

 From 9 April 2017 to 9 February 2020, Ramos started 94 consecutive league games, surpassing the previous record held by fellow goalkeeper Rui Patrício.
 He extended that mark to 103 on 1 July.

 Ramos left Tondela at the end of the 2019–20 season, when his contract expired.